Candid shots of Berlin during the Cold War

 Hailstone's photographs are evocative shots of the everyday -- in an image from September 1959, a man reads a newspaper in a cafe by the border.
 In August 1960, East Berliners wait for a bus in front of a building adorned with Communist propaganda posters.
 In August 1962, West Berliners holiday in Wansee.

-"I'd just wonder around with a camera and see something and think 'I'll take that,'" says Hailstone.
+"I'd just wander around with a camera and see something and think 'I'll take that,'" says Hailstone.

 Hailstone took this photograph of border guards while standing about a meter inside West Berlin.